 Ripping HLS videos from Yuja*

+Remote classes are starting, and you know what that means: long introduction videos, and plenty of equally long lectures to come.
 It feels like I always get a migraine trying to watch these videos.
-No, my professors aren't particularly boring, and the material isn't too stale-- but the effort I have to put into simply loading the videos is just Sisyphisian.
-The places these videos are uploaded are so obscure and brittle that I really can't imagine how they were found to begin with.
+No, my professors aren’t particularly boring, and no, the material isn’t too stale… But the effort I have to put into simply loading the videos is just Sisyphisian.
+The places these videos are uploaded are so obscure and brittle that I really can’t imagine how they were found to begin with.

 How could you expect any less?

 Yuja serves videos using HLS, which is slightly more annoying to download than a plain video file.
-(You can't just use the "F12->Network and look for videos" trick).
+(You can’t just use the “F12→Network and look for videos” trick).

-The video's split into variable-sized chunks, each at a different URL, a list of which is stored in an m3u8 file.
-If you find the m3u8 file (F12->Network should do the trick this time), you can download the individual chunks and put them into a single video file.
+The video’s split into variable-sized chunks, each at a different URL, a list of which is stored in an M3U8 file.
+If you find the M3U8 file (F12→Network should do the trick this time), you can download the individual chunks and put them into a single video file.

 At first, I did something like this: